 To calculate the Net Promoter Score, simply subtract the percentage of Promoters from the percentage of Detractors.

-❗️ It's a common misperception that passives don't have any effect on the NPS results, however since the overall score is calculated using the percentage, passives do influence the total number of results, hence the percentage of the calculation.
+❗️ It's a common misperception that passives don't affect the NPS results, however, since the overall score is calculated using the percentage, passives do influence the total number of results, hence the percentage of the calculation.

 Survicate automatically calculates your NPS in the Analyze Results section of your survey.
-You can find the percentage and number of responses for all three group and your overall score:
+You can find the percentage and number of responses for all three groups and your overall score.